Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Tookan homepage

 Tookan is a white-label delivery and workflow automation platform built for businesses that want to design customized customer and driver apps rather than rely on a standard routing interface.
+It enables quick onboarding for on-demand services with an add-on marketplace, live tracking, and custom forms.

 Common Challenges Tookan Resolves